GodOfjiz/SquareLine-Studio-for-ESP32-S3-Touch-LCD-4.3-7/README.md

 2)Install my library for Squareline Studio
   -Download my libray by cloning or as zip
   -Save the library to a folder
+  -Rename the folder to your desired board name (i.e. Waveshare Touch_LCD)